 What is the Hosted Service?

-Please note, the Hosted Service will begin sunsetting in Q1 2023, but it will remain available to networks that are not supported on the decentralized network.
-Developers are encouraged to migrate their subgraphs as more networks are supported.
-Each network will have their hosted service equivalents gradually sunset to ensure developers have enough time to migrate subgraphs to the decentralized network.
-Read more about the sunsetting of the Hosted Service here.
+Please note, the hosted service will begin sunsetting in 2023, but it will remain available to networks that are not supported on the decentralized network.
+Developers are encouraged to upgrade their subgraphs to The Graph Network as more networks are supported.
+Each network will have their hosted service equivalents gradually sunset to ensure developers have enough time to upgrade subgraphs to the decentralized network.
+Read more about the sunsetting of the hosted service here.